The Credit Union Difference

 All credit unions take deposits and make loans, however, as they are there only to serve their own members the exact nature of their services and products will be unique to the individual credit union.
 In respect of savings, services may include instant access savings accounts; term or notice savings accounts; Christmas savings accounts and budgeting facilities.

-In terms of loans, services may include unsecured lending, secured lending, mortgages and business loans.
+In terms of loans, services may include unsecured lending, secured lending and business loans.
 The lending limits and criteria are set individually by each credit union.
 What unites them, however, is their view of an individual as a “member” not a customer: Credit unions are ethical lenders and do not lend where it is not in the best interests of the member.

 Who owns and runs a Credit Union?

 Each member of the credit union is an owner of the business and controls it in a “one member one vote” democratic structure.
 A credit union will have a Board of Governors/Directors elected by the membership to oversee performance and guide the strategic direction of the business.
 The Board are volunteers and do not get paid for their work.
 In small credit unions, the Board (perhaps in conjunction with other volunteers) also run the business, whereas the largest credit unions have professional staff to do that and the Board take an overseeing / strategic role.
 In between, different sized credit unions will have a mix of roles and responsibilities appropriate to their size.
+Find out about how to join our Board of Directors here.

 Why are Credit Unions ethical?